The Chef Patron

 Whether you’re an aspiring chef patron or just like to follow the best chefs in the business.
 Make sure you’re following these 7 UK-based chef patrons:

-#1 – Francesco Mazzei – Born in Italy, Francesco started his working life when he did things backwards by opening his first seafood restaurant at just 18, right out of catering college.
+Born in Italy, Francesco started his working life when he did things backwards by opening his first seafood restaurant at just 18, right out of catering college.
 He went on to work at The Grand Hotel in Rome, and then The Dorchester in Mayfair.

 Since, he has opened restaurants in Edinburgh, Milan, Bangkok, and London, and other notable locations around the world.
 In 2007, he started making appearances on TV shows, at festivals, and released a cookbook.

 He’s currently the chef patron at Sartoria on Savile Row in London.
-Follow him on Twitter @francescocook.
+Follow him on Twitter @francescocook

-#2 – Mark Birchall – Born in Lancashire, Mark has worked at some of the best restaurants in the world before becoming chef patron at Moor Hall.
-Mark focuses on modern British cuisine at Moor Hall in Aughton, Lancashire, which has obtained 2 Michelin Stars and a Michelin Green Star since opening, and was recently awarded Restaurant of the Year at the National Restaurant Awards in 2021.
+Born in Lancashire, Mark has worked at some of the best restaurants in the world before becoming chef patron at Moor Hall.
+Mark focuses on modern British cuisine at Moor Hall in Aughton, Lancashire.
+Since opening the restaurant has earned 2 Michelin Stars, a Michelin Green Star, and was recently named Restaurant of the Year at the National Restaurant Awards in 2021.
 Follow Mark on Instagram @markbirchall or Twitter @markdbirchall.

-#3 – Michael Caines – Michael is the chef patron at Lympstone Manor near Exeter, which was awarded a Michelin star just 6 months after opening.
+Michael is the chef patron at Lympstone Manor near Exeter, which earned a Michelin star just 6 months after opening.
 He has garnered a reputation for his modern take on European cuisine and has become a familiar face on TV, including Master Chef and The Great British Bake-Off Extra Slice.
 He received an MBE for services to the hospitality industry in 2006.
-You can learn more about Michael on his website, follow him on Twitter @michaelcaines, or on Instagram @macaines.
+You can learn more about Michael on his website, follow him on Twitter @michaelcaines, or on Instagram @macaines

 4 More UK Based Chef Patrons

-#4 – Simon Rogan – Simon isn’t just chef patron at one restaurant; he’s the chef patron at 6 and owns a farm where they grow food for the restaurants, ensuring the very best quality ingredients.
+Simon isn’t just chef patron at one restaurant; he’s the chef patron at 6 and owns a farm where they grow food for the restaurants, ensuring the very best quality ingredients.
 His restaurants have earned many awards, including 5 Michelin stars collectively.
-You can find out more about him and his restaurants at simonrogan.co.uk or follow him on Twitter @simon_rogan or Instagram, @rogan_simon.
+You can find out more about him and his restaurants at simonrogan.co.uk or follow him on Twitter @simon_rogan or Instagram, @rogan_simon

-#5 – Angela Hartnett – Best known as Gordon Ramsey’s protege, she’s now the chef patron at Murano in the heart of Mayfair, in London.
-Angela was awarded an MBE for her services to the hospitality industry and has gone on to open several other restaurants around the country.
+Best known as Gordon Ramsey’s protege, she’s now the chef patron at Murano in the heart of Mayfair, in London.
+Angela received an MBE for her services to the hospitality industry and has gone on to open several other restaurants around the country.
 Follow her on Twitter @AngelaHartnett or Instagram @angelacooking.

 #6 – Paul Ainsworth – Paul is the chef at Paul Ainsworth at No6, in Padstow, Cornwall.
 Born in Southampton, Paul began working under Gary Rhodes in 1998 in London, before moving to work under Gordon Ramsey.